Frequently Asked Questions:

 Q: What is Honors Night, and what qualifies as “honors” in the graduate program?

 The graduate program does not award cum laude, magna cum laude, or summa cum laude honors.
-Honors Night is an event held each spring for all graduates of The School of Management and Business and New College programs of the past year.
+Honors Night is an event held each spring for all graduates of The Bill Munday School of Business and New College programs of the past year.
 Those who receive recognition for their academic efforts are the students who have a 4.0 GPA, are named the outstanding student in his/her program (they do not have to have a 4.0 to achieve this award), and those who have joined honor societies such as Delta Mu Delta and Alpha Sigma Lambda.
 The recipients of the Presidential Award and the Outstanding College of Professional and Graduate Studies Award are announced, as well as the Teaching Excellence award recipients.